WRITTEN BY: Sophie Clapton, Born and bred Londoner.

 However, it’s the architecture that has earned Bath a sneaky spot on this prettiest Cotswolds villages list.
 And it’s this same architecture that is one of the key reasons Bath is listed as a UNESCO World Heritage site – the only entire city in Britain to receive this title.

-Golden coloured Georgian buildings are nestled into the valley, surrounded by lush green hills.
-Looking over the city from one of its many higher viewpoints allows you to appreciate how harmoniously these buildings, made from local stone, fit into their surrounds.
+Golden-coloured Georgian buildings are nestled into the valley, surrounded by lush green hills.
+Looking over the city from one of its many higher viewpoints allows you to appreciate how harmoniously these buildings, made from local stone, fit into their surroundings.